King's College London policy on the use of animals in scientific research

-Only once these issues have been considered and the work justified, will the application be formally submitted to the Home Office by the College.
+Only once these issues have been considered and the work justified, will the application be formally submitted to the Home Office by the university.
 The decision as to whether a licence is granted for the work is made by the Secretary of State.

 All staff involved with scientific research must adhere to the highest standards of animal care and welfare.
-All members of the College who carry out experimental procedures involving animals require a licence from the Home Office, and must have undergone formal training prior to applying for the licence.
+All members of the university who carry out experimental procedures involving animals require a licence from the Home Office, and must have undergone formal training prior to applying for the licence.

 King’s College London is committed to a policy of ‘reduction, refinement and replacement’ in respect of use of animals in research.
 Examples include reducing the number of animals used in studies, refining experimental procedures to minimise the effects on animals, and replacement by use of techniques or methods that do not require animals.
-Moreover College staff has made significant contributions in this area over recent years and have published their results and contributions in peer-reviewed scientific journals.
+Moreover, university staff has made significant contributions in this area over recent years and have published their results and contributions in peer-reviewed scientific journals.

 For further information, please see the Animals (Scientific Procedures) Act 1986.